Social choice rules driven by propositional logic: Preferences

 This amounts to complete each truncated ranking by appending to it all the missing options tied to each other. \ensep Generally speaking, however, this interpretation can be criticized in that the added information might not be really meant by the voter.

-The table that collects the numbers $v(p_{xy})$ given by (\ref{eq:cog}) for all ordered pairs $xy$ will be called the Llull matrix of the vote.
+The table that collects the numbers $v(p_{xy})$ given by (\ref{eq:cog}) for all ordered pairs $xy$ will be called the (normalized) \dfc{Llull matrix} of the vote.
+This name refers to Ramon Llull, who already considered such tables in the thirteenth century \cite{mu}.
 The elements of this matrix satisfy the inequality

 which is inherited from the component valuations $\vk$. \ensep When (\ref{eq:sum-less-than-one}) holds with the equality sign, it means that every individual expressed a comparison (a~preference or a tie) about every pair of options.
 We will refer to this situation as the \dfc{complete} case.
+As we have already remarked, the revised degrees of belief need not satisfy (\ref{eq:sum-less-than-one}).